N0va2/xcode-discord-rpc/README.md

-# Discord Rich Presence for Xcode
+# Discord Rich Presence for Xcode (No-Idle Fork)

+> **Note:** This is a modified fork of the original [xcode-discord-rpc by izyuumi](https://github.com/izyuumi/xcode-discord-rpc).
+The key change in this version is the complete removal of the idle-status feature.

-A simple Discord Rich Presence client for Xcode
+A simple Discord Rich Presence client for Xcode.
+Your status will remain active as long as a project is open.

 <p align="center">
   <img src="readme.png" width="400" style="max-width: 100%; height: auto;" />